MarinerLHS/QA_Junior_projects/README.md

 ## QA PROJECTS / PRACTICAL EXPERIENCE
 - **Swagger Petstore API Testing:** Used Postman to create API requests (GET, POST, DELETE), verify server responses, and perform basic automated tests.
 Created a checklist in JIRA, 6 positive and 6 negative test cases, 3 bug reports, and 3 flow tests.

-- **Database Testing:** Used PostgreSQL and DBeaver to create and perform basic queries (SELECT, WHERE, JOIN) and validate data.
-Created 11 positive and 3 negative test cases on GitHub using Markdown for project documentation.
+- **Database Testing:** Used PostgreSQL and DBeaver to create and perform basic queries with database (SELECT, WHERE, JOIN, data validation).
+Created 11 Positive and 3 Negative test cases on GitHub using a markdown .md possibilities for formatting and structuring of the project.

 - **Multiplex Mobile App Manual Testing:** Tested main functionality of the application using various testing techniques.
-Conducted functional testing, smoke testing, navigation, and UI/UX testing.
-Focused on network testing using Fiddler to monitor app requests and how the UI/layout reacts to unexpected server responses.
+Performed functional testing, smoke testing, navigation, and UI/UX testing.
+Focused on network testing using Fiddler (for sniffing) to monitor app requests and how the UI/layout reacts to unexpected server responses.
 Created project on GitHub with a test plan, checklist, and 13 test cases with screenshots.

 - **Reqres.in REST API Testing:** Tested GET, POST, DELETE endpoints to identify bugs and ensure correct API responses.
 Created a project on GitHub with 13 documented test cases.